thedynamiclinker/sudocode/var/0 - Todo.md

 - Once we get exec, the babel puzzle is complete.
 We immediately start Genesis 12, which is a long begat list that leads to Abraham (aka Ken.)

+### /boot
+- The /boot dialogues were good, especially the bit with the binary loader we wrote in C.
+- Need to find somewhere to put this, because it doesn't quite belong anywhere in the narrative yet.

 ### /usr/src/bash

 We've got a bug in bash upstream related to "history" that's also somehow about being inside case.
 The fact that most people don't know bash is maintained by one guy is a different kind bug in our history, and it's also related to being inside case (Chet is at Case western reserve university.)
 Reach out to Chet, make him a character, have a dialogue where he helps 0 and 1 fix the bug, and make a who's-on-first style dialogue with the history history case case stuff above.